-Although the hours vary depending on the branch or services offered, general over-the-counter services are usually available from 9:00 to 16:00.
-Some branches have a Yuyu counter offering postal services on Saturdays.
+Although the hours vary depending on the branch or services offered, general over-the-counter services are usually available from 9:00 to 17:00.
+Some branches have a "Yu-Yu" counter offering postal services on weekends and public holidays.

 Airmail postage of postcards to any country is available at the post office for 70 yen.
-There are four types of international mail services each with different delivery rates and delivery times: Express Mail Service (EMS), airmail, Economy Air (SAL), and surface mail.
+There are 3 types of international mail services each with different delivery rates and delivery times: airmail, Economy Air (SAL), and surface mail.

 In Japan, national holidays are stipulated by the Act on National Holidays and are decreed to be public holidays.
-Although there are normally 16 public holidays per year, there are 19 in 2019 due to the accession of Japan's new Emperor.
-In 2020, the number of public holidays will return to 16.
-When a public holiday falls on a Sunday, the following Monday is a substitute holiday.
+There are 16 public holidays a year.
+When a public holiday falls on a Sunday, the following Monday becomes a substitute holiday.
 If a weekday falls between two public holidays, it also becomes a national holiday.